 — To avoid unintentional aliasing effects, avoid using expressions or function calls as actual arguments; instead assign the result of the expression to a temporary local and pass the local;

-— Utilize tools or other forms of analysis to ensure that non-obvious instances of aliasing are absent;
+— Utilize tools or other forms of analysis to ensure that non-obvious instances of aliasing are absent:

-— Perform reviews or analysis to determine that called subprograms fulfill their responsibilities to assign values to all output parameters.
+— Perform reviews or analysis to determine that called subprograms fulfil their responsibilities to assign values to all output parameters.

 Implications for language design and evolution

-In future language design and evolution activities, consider providing labels, such as in, out, and inout, that control the subprogram’s access to its formal parameters, and enforce the controlled access.
+In future language design and evolution activities, language designers should consider providing labels, such as in, out, and inout, that control the subprogram’s access to its formal parameters, and enforce the controlled access.

 Dangling references to stack frames [DCM]